dsebastien/whatsapp-claude-agent/documentation/commands.md

 | `/config save`                         | —                       | Save to `{directory}/config.json` |
 | `/config generate`, `/config template` | —                       | Generate template                 |
 | `/config reload`                       | —                       | View file contents                |

+## Group Mode

+When running with `--join-whatsapp-group`, the agent enters group mode:

+- Agent listens ONLY to the specified group (ignores private messages)
+- Messages from whitelisted participants are processed directly
+- Use `--allow-all-group-participants` to allow all group members (bypasses whitelist)

+All standard commands work the same in group mode.

 ## Adding New Commands